 We know that you may have questions about the process.
 We will be holding two informational meetings to share more about planning efforts in Regions 1 and 5 and to answer your questions.
 Please join us at one of the meetings below.

 Spanish interpretation will be provided at both meetings.
 If you require assistance in another language, please call the APS Central Languages Services Office at 303-365-7805 to make the request or email email@example.com.
 We ask that you request interpretation at least 48 hours prior to the meeting that you plan to attend.

 We are excited to share that planning for our districtwide magnet schools continues.
 School design teams for both magnets have been meeting regularly and engaging in design work.
-Please complete this survey to provide your input on naming no later than Monday, Oct.
-18.

 As a reminder, the magnet campus located in Region 3 will be focused on Visual and Performing Arts.
 It will open for the 2022-23 school year and will include Peoria Elementary School, Educational Services Center 4 and Aurora Central High School, ultimately serving students in grades K-12 from throughout the district.
 The campus will focus on arts-related disciplines including dance, music, theater and visual arts.
 Please note that Aurora Central High School will remain a comprehensive neighborhood boundary school and will strengthen its Visual and Performing Arts Pathway.